-13. Acknowledgment of SBA Support/Use of SBA's Logo/Publication Requirements
+12. Acknowledgment of SBA Support/Use of SBA's "Powered by SBA" logo /PublicationRequirements

 It is important that your clients and the general public are aware of the SBDC Program and SBA's role in this project, as well as the taxpayer funded support the Agency is providing under this Award.
 Therefore, you must include the following acknowledgment of support statement on all materials produced in whole or in part with Project Funds: